RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/preprocessing-workflow.rst

 Fastq files
 ***********
 In this example, we will use both *RNA-seq* and *RIBO-seq* data.
 In order to fasten up the tutorial, we download only 2 of the 4 replicates available for each Condition.

 .. note:: Please note that you should always use all available replicates, when analyzing your data.

-We show two possible ways to download the data in the following:

 European Nucleotide Archive (ENA)
 ---------------------------------